amaslovskyi/krypton-chatbot/README.md

 ## 🏗️ Architecture

-The system uses a modular architecture with clear separation of concerns, conversation memory, and advanced external knowledge integration:
+The system uses a modular architecture with enterprise-grade LLM fallback, conversation memory, and advanced external knowledge integration:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐